-Manhasset, NY – A new study co-authored by Peter Berger, MD, senior vice president of Clinical Research for Northwell Health and professor of Cardiology and Medicine at the Hofstra Northwell School of Medicine, shows that when pre-hospital emergency medical services (EMS), emergency room staff in hospitals, and cardiac catheterization laboratory staff all work together in a coordinated manner, people suffering from deadly heart attacks received life-saving treatment sooner.
+Manhasset, NY – A new study co-authored by Peter Berger, MD, senior vice president of Clinical Research for Northwell Health and professor of Cardiology and Medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, shows that when pre-hospital emergency medical services (EMS), emergency room staff in hospitals, and cardiac catheterization laboratory staff all work together in a coordinated manner, people suffering from deadly heart attacks received life-saving treatment sooner.
 These findings were published today in the American Heart Association’s journal Circulation.

 ST segment elevation myocardial infarction (frequently referred to as STEMI) is a deadly type of heart attack that happens when the blood supply to the heart through one of the heart’s three arteries suddenly becomes completely blocked by a blood clot.
 The likelihood of death and severe heart damage from STEM1 is dramatically reduced by quickly opening the blocked artery by an angioplasty procedure with a stent, also known as a percutaneous coronary intervention (PCI); that procedure is performed in a catheterization laboratory in most large hospitals.
 A PCI promptly restores normal blood flow through the blocked artery.
 However, among the more than 250,000 people who have a STEMI each year in the US, only approximately half are treated within the recommended 90 minutes from the time the patient first comes in contact with a pre-hospital emergency medical technician or a health care provider in the emergency room.
 This is generally due to a lack of coordination among those who care for STEMI patients before and after they arrive at the hospital.